Feluda (series): Hindi movie based on Feluda

 In September 2013, director Shoojit Sircar told the Indian media that if he got any chance to remake Satyajit Ray's Sonar Kella for a worldwide audience, he would cast actor Aamir Khan as Feluda.
 However, in later years Sandip Ray confirmed that this would never happen, and Shoojit Sircar also stated he had told it as a joke, he was never serious about it and he had never thought of making a Feluda film.
 As of September 2016, according to media reports, director Shoojit Sircar was trying to acquire the rights to Sonar Kella.

-Television & Streaming
+Television and streaming

 90s TV Films

 This films are the continuation of the Feluda original film series.